Muon tomography: Mt. Echia

 A three-dimensional muography experiment was done in the underground tunnels of Mt Echia (in Naples, Italy) with 2 muon detectors, MU-RAY and MIMA, which successfully imaged 2 known cavities and discovered one unknown cavity.
 Mt Echia is where the earliest Naples settlement started in the 8th century and is located underground.
 Using measurements from 3 different locations in the underground tunnels, a 3D reconstruction was created for the unknown cavity.
 The method used for this experiment could be applied to other archeological targets to check the structural integrity of ancient sites and to potentially discover hidden historical regions within known sites.

 China's imperial chambers

 Yuanyuan Liu of the Beijing Normal University and her group showed the feasibility of muography to image the underground chamber of the first emperor of China.

 City of David archeological site

-Archeologists associated with Tel Aviv University announced in August 2025 that they had developed a system of muon tomography that allowed them to visualize hollows in the City of David archeological site without unburying them.
+Archeologists and High Energy Physicists associated with Tel Aviv University announced in August 2025 that they had developed a system of muon tomography that allowed them to visualize hollows in the City of David archeological site without unburying them.